No-Fuss Bánh Xèo Waffles

 Banh Xeo Waffles

-Bánh Xèo, the Vietnamese Pancakes or Crepes, are typically crafted in a pan to achieve that thin and crispy texture.
-I picked up this nifty trick from some awesome Vietnamese housewives in the States, added my own flair, and guess what?
+Bánh Xèo, those crispy Vietnamese pancakes or crepes, are usually made in a pan to get that perfect thin crunch.
+I picked up this clever trick from some amazing Vietnamese home cooks in the States, added my own spin, and guess what?
+It’s a fun, stress-free way to make and enjoy this classic at home.

 Bánh Xèo, Vietnamese Pancakes usually made in a pan, got a twist from awesome Vietnamese housewives in the States.
 My spin on it?
 Banh Xeo Waffles.
 Got a waffle iron?
 Try it for a stress-free and delightful surprise!